AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 Limitations on public access
 ----------------------------
-:UK Gemini element: `Limitations on public access <https://www.agi.org.uk/gemini/40-gemini/1068-uk-inspire-v2-2-datasets-and-dataset-series-requirements-and-guidelines#25>`__
+:Gemini: `Limitations on public access <https://www.agi.org.uk/gemini/40-gemini/1068-uk-inspire-v2-2-datasets-and-dataset-series-requirements-and-guidelines#25>`__
-:INSPIRE equivalent: Limitations on public access
+:INSPIRE: Limitations on public access
-:ISO 19115 equivalent: MD_Identification > MD_Constraints > MD_LegalConstraints.otherConstraints
+:ISO19115: MD_Identification > MD_Constraints > MD_LegalConstraints.otherConstraints
-:Obligation/Occurance: Mandatory / Multiple
+:Obligation: Mandatory
+:Occurance: Many

 :Definition:
 	Restrictions imposed on **access** to the data resource for security and other reasons (i.e. who can see the data).
 Sub-elements are *Access